wreedb/confidant/README.md

 The underlying method of management is the use of symbolic links, similar to what [GNU Stow](https://gnu.org/software/stow) does, but with a slightly more user-friendly interface, and tailored especially towards managing configuration files.
-In some ways it is also influence by [Ansible playbooks](https://redhat.com/en/topics/automation/what-is-an-ansible-playbook), in that there is
+In some ways it is also influenced by [Ansible playbooks](https://redhat.com/en/topics/automation/what-is-an-ansible-playbook), in that there is
-(some) support for template syntax, to make your time writing `confidant.ucl` less verbose.
+(simple) support for template syntax, to make your time writing `confidant.ucl` less verbose.
 See [THANKS.md](THANKS.md) for more attribution about influences and inspirations.